VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 - Performance degradation of the installation phase
 - Inneficient disk usage
-- Performance, memory cost at runtime as NodeJS sees duplicated modules as two different modules.
+- Performance, memory cost at runtime as Node.js sees duplicated modules as two different modules.

 ### Tools crawling the node_modules folders